IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Select the Delivery Pipeline named **darkvision**.

 1. Wait for the Deploy job to complete.

+   > :warning: The toolchain may fail if you chose to create a new Cloud Object Storage service and you already have one using the Lite plan in your account.
+If so, edit the DEPLOY stage configuration and set the variable COS_PLAN to `Premium`.

 1. Access the Dark Vision app when it's ready and start uploading videos and images!